The relation between the radii and the densities of magnetic skyrmions: Abstract

 \section{Abstract}

-Compared with the traditional magnetic bubble, skyrmion has smaller size, better stability and is considered as a very promising candidate for future memory devices.
-It has been noticed that, the sizes of skyrmions in the skyrmion phase are different from that of the isolated skyrmions, and the former needs more exploration.
-In this paper, we use the lattice simulation of Landau-Lifshitz-Gilbert equation to study the sizes of skyrmions in the skyrmion phase.
-We find that the shrinks of skyrmions in the skyrmion phase can be attributed to the density.
-The radius as a function of different material parameters, the strength of external magnetic field and the density is obtained.
-With this function, the skyrmion radius can be easily predicted, which is helpful for the future study of skyrmion memory devices.
+Compared with the traditional magnetic bubble, skyrmion has smaller size, better stability therefore is considered as a very promising candidate for future memory devices.
+When skyrmions are manipulated, erased and created, the density of skyrmions can be varied, however the relationship between the radii and the densities of skyrmions needs more exploration.
+In this paper, we study this problem both theoretically and by using the lattice simulation.
+The average radius of skyrmions as a function of material parameters, the strength of external magnetic field and the density of skyrmions is obtained and verified.
+With this explicit function, the skyrmion radius can be easily predicted, which is helpful for the future study of skyrmion memory devices.